 Perhaps due to my aforementioned disdain for registries/mandatory gift-giving occasions or maybe just because it presented many spending opportunities, I found myself sneaking in little “gifts” for myself whenever I had to go to the mall or an online shopping site to buy a gift for someone else.
 I’m an all-or-nothing kind of gal and time and again it’s proven to be both a blessing and a curse.
-I either don’t buy the cookies or eat the entire box the second it enters the house (same goes for all carbs – I don’t discriminate against anything that once was dough).
-Some people are “moderators” who gradually decrease consuming the source of their addiction until they dwindle down to nothing.
+I either don’t buy the cookies or eat the entire box the minute it enters the house (same goes for all carbs – I don’t discriminate against anything that once was dough).
+Some people are “moderators” who gradually decrease consuming their addiction until they dwindle down to nothing.
 This simply doesn’t work for me – I either am cold turkey or full speed ahead.
 Couple that personality trait with the underlying resentment of being expected to buy something for a prescribed gift-giving occasion and I rolled head-first off the wagon.
 My wallet was already open and I was knee-deep in “treat yo’ self” mode – it was a recipe for disaster.

 After making the decision to turn my back on my spendy lifestyle a year ago, I knew the first step to climbing out of my tens of thousands of dollars of debt was to be cognizant of everything I owe and to whom I owe it to.
 One of my very first posts on this blog was The Round Up, a summary of all my debts as of December 30th, 2015.
 I grabbed all my statements and faced the music; I worked it out, wrote it down, and posted it up for all the world to see.